This article is our list of the best Bluetooth speakers of 2021. Featuring our top recommendations for loud and portable wireless Models.

 Bose Soundlink Micro

 We were big fans of the rugged rubber finish that we think will do a great job of keeping the Soundlink micro safe.
-Yet again this is another waterproof speaker and just like the others there is a hanging/carry strap to make life a little better.
+Yet again, this is another waterproof speaker, and just like the others, there is a hanging/carry strap to make life a little easier.

-Of course there has to be one massive let down and that is that the Micro only holds a total of 6 hours charge which was by one of the poorest we have heard.
+Of course, there has to be one massive letdown, and that is that the Bose Soundlink Micro only holds a total of 6 hours charge, which was by one of the poorest we have used at any price point.

-The JBL Go 2 is one of the best value speakers on the list because for the price it was extremely hard to find fault with it.
-However just like the Bose Soundlink it suffers from a woefully poor battery life.
+The JBL Flip 5 is one of the best value speakers on the list because for the price it was extremely hard to find fault with it.
+However, just like the Bose Soundlink, it suffers from woefully poor battery life.
 5 hours of music is all you get from a single charge.

 That’s a shame because the sound and build are really befitting of a much more expensive speaker.

 Still a good buy if you are on a tight budget as it has good sound and is capable of pushing volume quite loud without distortion.

 Bang & Olufsen Beoplay A1

 - Top of the line sound quality